Unstable weather will continue to fuel huge Oregon blaze

 In the Pacific Northwest, firefighters said in early July they were facing conditions more typical of late summer or fall.

-In California, the Tamarack Fire in the Humboldt-Toiyabe National Forest quickly grew to 2.5 square miles (6.5 square kilometers) on Friday, prompting evacuations in the Markleeville area in Alpine County.
-The blaze prompted the cancelation of Saturday’s “Death Ride,” a 103-mile (165.76-kilometer) bicycle ride in the so-called California Alps over three Sierra Nevada mountain passes.
+In California, the Tamarack Fire in the Humboldt-Toiyabe National Forest grew to roughly 10 square miles (25 square kilometers) as of Saturday morning, prompting evacuations in the Markleeville area in Alpine County.
+The blaze prompted the cancelation of Saturday’s “Death Ride,” a 103-mile (165-kilometer) bicycle ride in the so-called California Alps over three Sierra Nevada mountain passes.

 Follow Flaccus on Twitter at http://www.twitter.com/gflaccus.